Toponymic surname

-Toponymic surnames originated as non-hereditary personal by-names, and only subsequently came to be family names.
-The origins of toponymic by-names have been attributed to two non-mutually exclusive trends.
-One was to link the nobility to their places of origin and their feudal holdings and provide a marker of their status, while the other relates to the growth of the burgher class in the cities, partly via migration from the countryside.
-In London in the 13th century, toponymic surnames came to predominate.
-Also linked to this process was the increased popularity of the names of saints, leading to a reduction in the pool of given names used and the need or personal desire for by-names to distinguish increasing numbers of like-named individuals.
+Some toponymic surnames originated as personal by-names that later were used as hereditary family names.

+The origins of toponymic by-names have been largely attributed to two non-mutually exclusive trends.
+One linked the nobility to their places of origin and feudal holdings and provided a marker of their status.
+The other related to the growth of the burgher class in the cities, which partly developed due to migration from the countryside to cities.
+Also linked was the increased popularity of using the names of saints for naming new-borns, which reduced the pool of given-names in play and stimulated a popular demand (and personal desire) for by-names—which were helpful in distinguishing an individual among increasing numbers of like-named persons.
+In London in the 13th century, the use of toponymic surnames became dominant.